 Supportive care and medical drugs: There are supportive drugs and agents that are not used in isolation from the main treatment, but are used as concomitant therapy.
 These include vitamin biotin, antioxidant vitamins, zinc use, and scalp massage.

 Hair transplant: Hair transplant is not a solution for all cases of hair loss.
 Identifying and eliminating the cause of hair loss should always be a priority.

 Hair transplant offers an effective and sustainable solution in cases of genetic pattern hair loss, especially in men.
-If you would like more information on this topic you can visit our page:
+If you would like more information on this topic you can visit our page about hair transplantation.

 Hair transplantation is also possible for women, but our clinic resorts to this as a last resort.
 We have helped many of our patients to solve their hair loss problems and get back to normal with medical treatment without the need for surgery such as hair transplantation.

 Factors to Consider When Treating Hair Loss

 As we tried to explain above, hair loss treatment should be focused on its cause, but there are factors that you should personally consider during treatment.